MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/toscalarfunction.md

 This function is useful for queries that require staged calculations.
-For example, calculate a total count of events, and then use the result to filter groups that exceed s certain percent of all events.
+For example, calculate a total count of events, and then use the result to filter groups that exceed a certain percent of all events.

 **Syntax**